 For this purpose, they would often install vibration sensors on the turbines.
 The sensor collects data, passing it on to the cloud where they are decrypted with the help of machine learning algorithms.

-Florida Power and Light has employed such a system to measure the performance of turbines.
+Florida Power and Light have employed such a system to measure the performance of turbines.

 In order to make sure the rolling stock and the rails are in perfect condition, railway companies are using predictive maintenance sensors to point out braking defects in freight-cars, straightaways and rail curves damages, as well as excessive friction in the bearings and wheels.